 Old towels (to use when kneeling/laying on the floor); do not use good towels (since any coffee drops will permanently stain the towels)

 PREPARING THE ENEMA

-1. Grind 2-3 tbsp Wilsons Therapeutic Coffee Beans to a fine powder.
+1. Grind 2-3 tbsp Organic Enema Coffee (1 Pound) to a fine powder.
 Do not do this ahead of time so you will get the freshest, most active phytonutrients from the coffee.
 Pre-ground coffee beans are partially oxidized & should not be used.

 2. Add the ground organic coffee to 1 quart of clean water (not tap water).
 Bring to a boil.
 Let it continue to boil for 3 minutes, then turn down to a simmer.
 Cover with a lid.
 Simmer for 15 minutes.

 3. Allow it to cool down to a very comfortable, tepid temperature.
 You can add some room temperature water (not tap water) or a couple of ice cubes, if you want to cool it faster.
 Test with your finger.
 It should be the same temperature as a baby's bottle.
 Never use it hot or steaming; body temperature is good.